-Cannabidiol, or CBD oil, must be analyzed to certify that it’s pure, free from harmful toxins and able to provide the claimed benefits.
-As with many natural products, the properties of hemp CBD oil can vary immensely from producer to producer.
-Before you buy CBD oil, learn what to look out for.
+Hemp oil must be analyzed to certify that it’s pure, free from harmful toxins and able to provide the claimed benefits.
+As with many natural products, the properties of full-spectrum hemp oil can vary immensely from producer to producer.
+Before you buy hemp oil, learn what to look out for.

 The first test – potency testing – determines the levels of cannabinoids in the product.
-You may already know that hemp doesn’t only contain only CBD.
-In fact, cannabidiol is only one of over 100 cannabinoids that have been identified in the cannabis plant.
-Potency testing determines the concentrations of all these cannabinoids, and therefore the potency of the hemp CBD oil.
+Hemp oil contains over 100 cannabinoids that have been identified in the plant.
+Potency testing determines the concentrations of all these cannabinoids, and therefore the potency of the hemp oil.

 Each cannabinoid has a different effect on the endocannabinoid system in our bodies.
 And so, each one can have different beneficial aspects.
-For example, CBD is widely considered to have pain relieving, antioxidant, anti-inflammatory, anti-seizure and anti-nausea effects.
-And CBC may have anti-fungal and anticonvulsant properties.
-It’s important to know the levels to determine the potency of the CBD oil.
+For example, some cannabinoids are widely considered to have pain relieving, antioxidant, anti-inflammatory, anti-seizure and anti-nausea effects.
+And others may have anti-fungal and anticonvulsant properties.
+It’s important to know the levels to determine the potency of the full-spectrum hemp oil.

-Tests you should look for before you buy CBD oil
+Tests you should look for before you buy hemp oil

 Pesticide testing: Even when grown organically, certain pesticides may be used on hemp plants.
 The same pesticides that help the hemp survive and flourish could make you extremely ill in high concentrations, That’s why it’s so important to test for them.

 Residual Solvents testing: A thorough lab test will also test for any residual solvents.
-While Functional Remedies doesn’t use solvents to extract CBD from hemp, many producers do.
+While Functional Remedies doesn’t use solvents in its hemp infusion process, many producers do.
 And concentrations of solvents like hexane, ethanol, propane, carbon dioxide or acetone can lead to some very serious health issues.

-Terpene testing: Terpenes are what gives CBD oil the distinctive color and flavor unique to each strain of cannabis plant.
+Terpene testing: Terpenes are what gives hemp oil the distinctive color and flavor unique to each strain of the plant.
 It is from the terpenes that we get flavors like mint, berry, citrus or pine.
 And they are also believed to have beneficial effects on health.

-As you can tell, a lab test for a hemp CBD oil product gives a lot more information than just the levels of THC or CBD.
-That’s why it’s important to see the Certificate of Analysis before you buy a CBD oil product.
+As you can tell, a lab test for a hemp oil product provides a lot of insight.
+That’s why it’s important to see the Certificate of Analysis before you buy a full-spectrum hemp oil product.